bagnalla/holyc_mal/README.md

 * run-holyc: JIT compile and run a HolyC source file.
 * load-extern: look up a function in the current task's symbol table and create a closure pointing to it.

 The intention is to use 'run-holyc' to compile a source file containing function definitions, and then use 'load-extern' to reify them into first-class Mal values.
-External functions must take a list of Malvals as the argument and return a Malval.
+An external function must take a list of Malvals as the argument and return a Malval.
 See extern/test.HC or any of the functions in Intrinsics.HC for an example. 'run-holyc' is obviously not safe since it allows execution of arbitrary HolyC code, so use at your own peril.

 ## Performance benchmarks
 Running in a VirtualBox VM.
 CPU is i7-4790k.